ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Governing equations and thermodynamics

 with $s_{i}$ given by

 where $s_{\mathrm{ref},i}^{o}$ is the species entropy of formation from the NASA n-coefficient polynomial parametrization evaluated at $T=298$ K, and $p_{ref}$ is the reference pressure (usually $p_{\mathrm{ref}}=1\text{ atm}$), $s_{i}^{o}$ denotes the mass-specific entropy at the reference pressure, and $p_{i}=C_{i}R^ {}T$ is the partial pressure.
-The term, $R\log\frac{p_{i}}{p_{\mathrm{ref}}}$, accounts for the effect of pressure on entropy and does not depend on thermodynamic polynomial fits.
+The term, $R\log\frac{p_{i}}{p_{\mathrm{ref}}}$, derives from the Gibbs equation, which accounts for the effect of pressure on entropy, and does not depend on thermodynamic polynomial fits.
 Using Equation~(\ref{eq:specific_heat_polynomial}), the mass-specific standard entropy, $s_{i}^{o}$, is computed as

 where